 D&B allows the contractor to make their own assumptions or contribute to the design, a Traditional Contract depends on all information being provided to the Contractor before the construction phase.
 The former means the client can save on design fees but they, inevitably, lose control over detail.
 The Traditional route gives the client total control over design decisions being made before the contract prices the project.

 Most commercial schemes are delivered via D&B because detail and design are sometimes considered less important than practicality.
-In a ‘one off’ design for a private appointment (specific facility for example), the client may want total control over all design so a Traditional contract is more appropriate.
+In a ‘one off’ design for a private appointment (specific facility for example), the client may want total control over all designs so a Traditional contract is more appropriate.

 Type of Commercial Clients –

 Commercial and Industrial clients come in many guises and Walters Architects have been approached by a number of companies with many differing requirements.
 We have designed and delivered, Equestrian buildings, agricultural buildings, storage facilities and office suits.
-Our clients vary from world beating performance car manufacturers and national fast food chains to a 3 man software organisation and sole trader waste management company.
+Our clients vary from world-beating performance car manufacturers and national fast-food chains to a 3 man software organisation and sole trader waste management company.

-Usually an individual private commercial client will want a building to meet their own specific requirements, associated directly with their business practice.
+Usually, an individual private commercial client will want a building to meet their own specific requirements, associated directly with their business practice.
 Other professional clients want larger schemes for ‘Speculative’ buildings that can be built and sold on or rented out as part of a larger business or investment strategy.